SU($N$) Quantum Spin Model with Weak and Strong First-Order N\'eel to Valence-Bond Solid Transitions: Abstract

 \section{Abstract}

 We introduce an SU($N$) symmetric two-dimensional quantum spin model, the $X$-$Q$ model, which hosts a ground state transition between Néel antiferromagnetic and spontaneously dimerized states.
 The $Q$ terms are products of two adjacent singlet projectors on nearest-neighbor sites, as in the often studied $J$-$Q$ model (where $J$ is the Heisenberg exchange), while the $X$ terms are products of two permutation operators on second-neighbor sites.
 Quantum Monte Carlo simulations reveal close proximity to a deconfined quantum critical point for $N=2$, as in the $J$-$Q$ model.
 However, for $N>2$ the transition becomes strongly first-order, contrary to conventional expectations that increasing $N$ should weaken discontinuities.
-We attribute this behavior to the inability of the $X$ term, which dominates at the transition for large $N$, to induce U(1) fluctuations of the dimer pattern.
-These results provide insights into the microscopic interactions that support deconfined criticality.
+We attribute this behavior to the inability of the $X$ term to induce U(1) fluctuations of the dimer pattern, while those from the $Q$ term are suppressed by $1/N$.
+These results provide insights into the interactions that support deconfined criticality.